benmclaren/personal-site/ben_personal_site/content/articles/activerecord.md

 class Post < ActiveRecord::Base
 end
 ```
-The controller is what is what connects the views to the model.
+The controller is what connects the views to the model.
 The controller know about the model and knows which views to display.
 The controller will take information from the view which it gets from the user and then be able to update the database.
 It acts as the middle man between the views (user) and the model (database).

 The views is how the user interacts with the application and where information from the database is displayed.